Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 The cardwall (see `Cardwall`_) lets the development team manipulates the cards with drag'n drop to change their status, or assign the tasks and change the remaining effort on the fly, that is to say staying on the same page.

-The team can configure the display of the assignement by choosing between the display of the username or the avatar.
+The team can configure the display of the assignment by choosing between the display of the username or the avatar.

 This configuration will be the same for all the sprints, but can be changed at any moment thanks to the "Settings" select box on the right.